Whey Protein: The Best “Whey” to Recover from Exercise & Build Muscle

 What is Whey Protein?

-Whey protein is a dairy protein and it ranks very high in terms of quality and digestability.
+Whey protein is a dairy protein and it ranks very high in terms of quality and digestability, which is why it is easily available.
 Whey is considered a “perfect” protein, which means it contains all of the essential amino acids that our bodies cannot make and must get from dietary sources.